Static cards bore users. CSS flip cards fix that with smooth 3D rotation that reveals hidden content on hover or click.

 FAQ on CSS Flip Cards Examples

-How do I create a basic CSS flip card?
+How do I make a card flip on hover?

 How do I flip a card vertically instead of horizontally?